 Commissions include from: Tramway – Breath Pieces; Dance4 – Ah kissing and Gifts for the future; Siobhan Davies Dance and Independent Dance – surface/sphere (with Katrina Brown).
 She has received funding awards for her work from Creative Scotland, Arts Council England and Arts and Humanities Research Council.

-Rosanna gained a PhD from Middlesex University undertaken while research artist at Dance4 (2010-2014) and prior to that an MA from Dartington College of Arts.
-Her PhD research addresses Dance4’s programming of European conceptual dance in their Nottdance Festival and her own practice to propose a ‘non-representational poetics’ of choreography.
+Rosanna gained a PhD from Middlesex University undertaken while research artist at Dance4 and previously an MA from Dartington College of Arts.
+Her PhD draws on French philosopher Gilles Deleuze’s critique of representational thinking in western philosophy to address Dance4’s programming of European conceptual dance in their Nottdance Festival and her own choreographic practice to propose a ‘non-representational poetics’ of choreography.

 A bit of background

 Rosanna grew up in Glasgow as a second generation Irish migrant in the social (and sociable) reality of tenement life, trained at School for New Dance Development in Amsterdam, lived and presented her work in New York and London.
 During this earlier period (when she was known as Liz Irvine) she was co-artistic director with Martin Coles of Mobile Image Construction and danced with Rosemary Butcher Dance Company.
-She later lived in the quiet of Devon, bringing up her children, and working in education and community dance returning to art making in 2007.
+She later lived in the quiet of Devon, bringing up her children, and working in education and community dance before returning to art making.
 She has trained extensively in Ki-Aikido (2nd Dan), is a qualified shiatsu practitioner and has an ongoing practice of yoga.
-These experiences inform her approach to choreography.
-Rosanna returned to Glasgow in 2016.
+These experiences inform her approach to making.